AshridgeTechnologies/elemento/stories/Formula improvements Part 3.md

 Formula improvements Part 3
 ===========================

+- Click on a control in Navigator to add it to a formula
+- Auto-complete to give a selection of possible names
 - Runtime errors reported in the editor, with link to control
 - Stop spell check errors in formulas
 - Functions without brackets give error